code-kern-ai/bricks/generators/python_functions/language_translator/README.md

 This module uses the free `translate` library to translate texts to any specified language.
+The library is limited to to 5000 chars/day.
+Please note that on app.kern.ai, this quota might be shared with other users as well.
+If you need to translate large volumes of text, please take a look at the premium translation modules.
+Feel free to contact the Kern team if you require further support at info@kern.ai or join our Discord channel: https://discord.com/invite/qf4rGCEphW